NorskRegnesentral/shapr/README.md

 -   Native support of explanation of predictions with the following model classes `stats::glm`, `stats::lm`,`ranger::ranger`, `xgboost::xgboost` and `mgcv::gam`.
 -   Accounting for feature dependence assuming the features are Gaussian (Aas, Jullum, and Løland (2019)).
 -   Accounting for feature dependence with a Gaussian copula (Gaussian dependence structure, any marginal) (Aas, Jullum, and Løland (2019)).
--   Accounting for feature dependence using the Mahalanobis distance based empirical (conditional) distribution approach of Aas, Jullum, and Løland (2019)
+-   Accounting for feature dependence using the Mahalanobis distance based empirical (conditional) distribution approach of Aas, Jullum, and Løland (2019).
--   Combine any of the three methods
+-   Combine any of the three methods.
 -   Optional use of the AICc criterion of Hurvich, Simonoff, and Tsai (1998) when optimizing the bandwidth parameter in the empirical (conditional) approach of Aas, Jullum, and Løland (2019).
+-   Functionality for visualizing the explanations.

 <!--
 Current methodological restrictions: